 Brazilians are particularly gripped with sport; excitement has reached fever pitch with the world cup football in 2014 followed by the Olympics in 2016.
 Children wearing football clothing is a common sight across Brazil as is street football.
 If you are not a football fan, do not worry but do read up on what your national team is doing as you are bound to be asked!

 Oyster sends volunteers to the Sao Paulo area of Brazil.
-It has proved a popular choice for anyone with a good rapport with young people as well as a willingness to learn Portuguese.
+Volunteering in Brazil has proved a popular choice for anyone with a good rapport with young people as well as a willingness to learn Portuguese.
 Fortunately the full immersion in Portuguese and one-to-one lessons you get make this less daunting.

 - Gorgeous beaches and coastline including Copacabana beach.